T-3DGS: Removing Transient Objects for 3D Scene Reconstruction: Introduction

 \section{Introduction}

-Novel view synthesis and 3D scene reconstruction from multiple 2D images or videos have emerged as rapidly evolving research areas within computer vision.
-Neural Radiance Fields (NeRF)~\cite{mildenhall2021nerf} and, more recently, 3D Gaussian Splatting (3DGS)~\cite{kerbl20233d} have shown remarkable improvements in novel view synthesis on complex scenes.
+Novel view synthesis and 3D scene reconstruction from multiple 2D images or videos are critical, rapidly evolving areas in computer vision.
+Neural Radiance Fields (NeRF)~\cite{mildenhall2021nerf} and 3D Gaussian Splatting (3DGS)~\cite{kerbl20233d} have shown remarkable improvements in novel view synthesis on complex scenes.
 NeRF implicitly represents the scene as a volumetric function, and 3DGS explicitly represents it as a set of 3D Gaussians.
 Both approaches produce high-quality realistic images.
-There are multiple follow-up works for diverse downstream applications including 3D scene reconstruction~\cite{wang2021neus,li2023neuralangelo,guedon2024sugar}, 3D synthesis~\cite{poole2022dreamfusion,wynn2023diffusionerf,tang2025lgm}, semantic and language integration into 3D representations~\cite{siddiqui2023panoptic,kerr2023lerf,shi2024language}, etc.
+There are multiple follow-up works for diverse downstream applications, including 3D scene reconstruction~\cite{wang2021neus,li2023neuralangelo,guedon2024sugar}, 3D synthesis~\cite{poole2022dreamfusion,wynn2023diffusionerf,tang2025lgm}, semantic and language integration into 3D representations~\cite{siddiqui2023panoptic,kerr2023lerf,shi2024language}.